brycewray/hugo-site/content/posts/2020/10/forward-paas.md

 That said, I was initially concerned that the free tier might come up short compared to the Workers Bundled Plan because the former still lacked a key performance capability---specifically, lower first-hit latency---that's included with the latter.
 However, I've since tested the free tier, and the results suggest the difference is negligible for a static site like this one, so I now *think* that shouldn't be a problem.
 In addition: just for messing around with a Workers site so you can see how it all works before you go all-in, the free plan is a great new option.

-<p class="yellowBox"><strong>Important</strong>: Still, be sure that you test this fairly extensively with lots of changes before you commit your site to it, because this can result in more &ldquo;requests&rdquo; in a given amount of time than the free tier allows.</p>
+{{% yellowBox %}}**Important**: Still, be sure that you test this fairly extensively with lots of changes before you commit your site to it, because this can result in more "requests" in a given amount of time than the free tier allows.{{% /yellowBox %}}

 With the three hosts I described in “[A normal person’s guide to static website hosting](/posts/2020/09/normal-persons-guide-static-website-hosting),” deploying content is as simple and quick as pushing a commit to your chosen online repository.
 With Cloudflare Workers, you have to use Cloudflare’s `wrangler` command-line interface (CLI) tools (which I’d compare favorably to [Firebase](https://firebase.google.com)’s CLI tools).
 I’m currently mitigating this through a [GitHub Action](https://github.com/features/actions),  an approach similar to what I described in “[O say can you CI/CD?](/posts/2020/06/o-say-can-you-ci-cd)” and “[Ignition sequence start](/posts/2020/09/ignition-sequence-start)”; but none of this is for normal, non-nerdy folks.